TacBuild/tac-sdk/docs/sdks/utilities.md

 #### Methods
 - `trackTransactionTree(address: string, hash: string, maxDepth?: number): Promise<void>`
-  - Traverses the transaction tree starting from the given address and hash, following outgoing transactions up to `maxDepth` (default: 10)
+  - Traverses the transaction tree starting from the given address and hash, following outgoing transactions up to `maxDepth` inclusive (depth 0 is the root, default: 10)
-  - Throws an error if any transaction in the tree is not successful
+  - Throws an error if any transaction in the tree is not successful or if a hash is not found

 #### Example
 ```ts